-This document is a Draft Scope for the Draft Environmental Impact Statement (DEIS) for the proposed industrial subdivision and future development of a $130.91\pm$ -acre property (the "Proposed Action"), located at 3511 Middle Country Road, hamlet of Calverton, Town of Riverhead Suffolk County, New York (the "Subject Property").
+This document is a Final Scope for the Draft Environmental Impact Statement (DEIS) for the proposed industrial subdivision and future development of a $130.91\pm$ -acre property (the "Proposed Action"), located at 3511 Middle Country Road, hamlet of Calverton, Town of Riverhead Suffolk County, New York (the "Subject Property").
 The Subject Property is currently improved with an active sod farm, which occupies the majority of the property (i.e., approximately 86 acres).
 Also present is an undeveloped, wooded area within the southeast corner of the site, as well as an overgrown area with the remnants of various structures along the Middle Country Road site frontage.
-The Subject Property is designated on the Suffolk County Tax Map as District 600 - Section 177 - Block 2 - Lots 11 and 13.
+The Subject Property is designated on the Suffolk County Tax Map as District 600 - Section 117 - Block 2 - Lots 11 and 13.
 The bounds of these parcels encompass the area located south of Middle Country Road (NYS Route 25), immediately west of the Splish Splash Water Park, and extend south to the Long Island Expressway (LIE) (Interstate Route 495).

 To ensure that the DEIS will address all significant issues, the Town of Riverhead Planning Board (the "Planning Board"), as lead agency, is conducting formal scoping in accordance with 6 NYCRR §617.8 of the implementing regulations of the New York State Environmental Quality Review Act (SEQRA).
-To initiate the public scoping process, the Applicant for the Proposed Action (Bagatelle Associates and Eletag Associates) has prepared this Draft Scope in accordance with 6 NYCRR §617.8(b) to outline the proposed content for the DEIS, including the following:
+To initiate the public scoping process, the Applicant for the Proposed Action (Bagatelle Associates and Eletag Associates) has prepared a Draft Scope, which has been amended by the Planning Board, as Lead Agency, into this Final Scope in accordance with 6 NYCRR §617.8(e) to outline the proposed content for the DEIS, including the following: